mehulagg/gitlab/doc/user/application_security/terminology/index.md

 include but are not restricted to source code, binary packages, containers, dependencies, networks, applications, and infrastructure.

 Findings are all potential vulnerability items scanners identify in MRs/feature branches.
-Only after merging to default does a finding become a vulnerability (object)(see [vulnerability](#vulnerability)).
+Only after merging to default does a finding become a [vulnerability](#vulnerability).

 ### Insignificant finding